-Wearing cycling-specific shoes for Spinning® class promotes efficient movement throughout the whole pedal stroke — it allows you to use the quadriceps and hamstrings effectively throughout the pedal stroke and to properly recruit the secondary muscle groups like the calves and shin muscles.
+There are multiple benefits of cycling shoes for Spinning® class, which begins with more efficient movements and improved form.
+Wearing cycling shoes allows you to use the quadriceps and hamstrings effectively throughout the pedal stroke and to properly recruit the secondary muscle groups like the calves and shin muscles.

 There is greater efficiency in the transfer of power and a more balanced use of the leg muscles, providing stability to the knee and reducing foot movement.
 You can also reduce foot discomfort because your cycling shoes are attached to the pedal, which can prevent numbness caused by athletic shoes squeezed into the narrow toe cages.
 Moreover, cycling shoes’ stiff soles can improve stability and reduce strain to the Achilles tendon and calf muscles.

 What’s Different About The Design Of Cycling Shoes for Spinning Class?

 On the bottom of a cycling shoe, you’ll see two or three holes (Giro® offers a universal mount with both configurations), where you attach a cleat.
 The cleat attaches to the pedal.
 This shoe-cleat-pedal combination is referred to as a clipless pedal system.

 Cycling shoes have hard, stiff soles, a retaining system, such as Velcro® straps so the shoe can fit snugly around your arch, and cleats that hold your feet securely in place on the pedals.
 This security is crucial to drawing out the benefits of Spinning shoes.